Aperture is the size of the opening in the lens which actually determines how much light reaches the sensor.

 A simple definition of depth of field is simply the zone of acceptable sharpness within a photo that will actually appear in focus.
 In every picture there is a certain area of your image in front of and behind the subject that will appear in focus.

-In simple terms, the dynamic range is colour range from the lightest to darkest colour a camera can take of an image.
-Most smartphones don’t have a huge range and makes taking photos of the sunrise and sunset for example, pretty complicated.
+In simple terms, the dynamic range is color range from the lightest to darkest color a camera can take of an image.
+Most smartphones don't have a huge range and makes taking photos of the sunrise and sunset for example, pretty complicated.
 The worst part being that the golden hours are normally the best hours to take photos!

 Exposure on your smartphone allows you to adjust the brightness on your photo.
 Make it darker or lighter accordingly because sometimes our phone isn't always perfect and even though it tries to adjust the exposure automatically, it sometimes needs a helping hand!

 The focal point of a photo is the main focus of the image.
 You need to ask yourself what exactly is the main subject of the photo.
 This is important as when someone looks at your final image their eye will be drawn to one main feature of the image.
 If there is no point of interest in the photo, there is a high probability that people will move on quite quickly to the next image.